 April Updates: Regulation A+ Continues To Climb

-The number of mid-stage companies and fast-paced startups turning their attention to Regulation A+ funding is continuing to gain steam.
-In April’s update we now have -
+The number of mid-stage companies and fast-paced startups turning their attention to Regulation A+ funding continues to gain steam.
+In April’s update, we now have -

-69 companies that have filed Open offerings with the SEC.
-An estimated 31 have filed confidentially, an interesting development, and this brings the total up to 100.
+Sixty-nine companies have filed Open offerings with the SEC.
+An estimated 31 have filed confidentially, an exciting development, bringing the total up to 100.

-Of the 100 filings, the SEC has Qualified 29, of which 23 are open; 6 (estimated) are private.
+Of the 100 filings, the SEC has Qualified 29, 23 are open; 6 (estimated) are private.
 The rate of Qualification so far is one per four days.

-We are advised that the average time from filing a Form 1-A to Qualification by the SEC is 71 days.
+We advise that the average time for filing a Form 1-A to Qualification by the SEC is 71 days.

 The aggregate capital companies intend to raise from these offerings is now at $1.5B, including confidential and open filings.